jeffmakes/crayon/README.md

 # Licence
 The hardware designs are licensed under the CERN Open Hardware Licence Version P.
-The firmware files are licensed under the MIT Licence
+The firmware files are licensed under the MIT Licence.

 # System Overview